 Until you’ve done it, even for a short time, there are no words that can honestly express how living outside of your comfort zone can enrich your life and outlook on the world.

 Living as expat can change so many things.
 Not only financially and practically, but also personally.
 It can teach you about the world, change your views on how we live, open doors you thought were closed and truly impact your world in a way you never even dreamt possible.

-Check out the Jetset Bunny Middle-East Travel Guide including the basics, things to do, eat, stay and plan: Middle East Travel Tips
+Check out the Jetset Bunny Middle East Travel Tips